nicholasmanha/tatum-portfolio/README.md

 # Robert's Portfolio Documentation
 Portfolio for Robert Burke's films and productions.
 Built using React.
 ## MovieListing
-MovieListings arethe basic component for displaying work you've done.
+MovieListings are the basic component for displaying work you've done.
 They involve a thumbnail of the media, a description of the media, and more.
 They are dynamic with the information given.
 ### Example 1
 *this example uses a video for the thumbnail*
 ```